 Neurons that Fire Together Wire Together

 Basic neurobiology shows that “neurons that fire together, wire together.”
 (Dan Siegel, 2010).
 BFRBs already appear to be hardwired in our brain, and when BFRB patterns get wired to a trauma response, it can feel powerless to take on one without the other.
 Somatic Experiencing calls this overcoupling.
 It is not uncommon for the picking or pulling to start long before any traumas.
-However, if the BFRB is soothing when lonely, helpless, scared, worried, or angry, and you must find a way to cope with a trauma making you feel that way, then your brain starts to link the BFRB to the a trauma.
+However, if the BFRB soothes when lonely, helpless, scared, worried, or angry, and you must find a way to cope with a trauma making you feel that way.
+Then your brain starts to link the BFRB to the a trauma.
 Now they are overcoupled, tied together in the brain and nervous system.

-I have seen a pattern of clients who come in for BFRB and gradually reveal much unprocessed and un-integrated trauma, complex trauma, and/or so much chaos growing up that their nervous system had to find some way to cope.
-Ultimately, they had to find some way to self soothe and picking or pulling did the trick.
+I see a pattern of clients who come in for BFRB and gradually reveal much unprocessed and un-integrated trauma, complex trauma, and/or so much chaos growing up that their nervous system had to find some way to cope.
+Ultimately, they found some way to self soothe and picking or pulling did the trick.
 It is common for clients to be unaware of this link and even deny it in the ComB assessment, but I watch as their nervous system gets activated around a traumatic topic, their hands get busy, start searching, fidgeting, or even start to engage in the BFRB.

 How do BFRBs get Uncoupled?